-But new to the LTEM-PA is the ability to set up a wireless WIFI connection path by using one of the ProSeries WIFI Modules, those being the Honeywell Home PROWIFI (WIFI only) or the Honeywell PROWIFIZW (WIFI & Z-Wave Plus).
+But new to the LTEM-PA is the ability to set up a wireless WIFI connection path by using one of the ProSeries WIFI Modules, those being the Honeywell Home PROWIFI (WIFI only) or the Honeywell Home PROWIFIZW (WIFI & Z-Wave Plus).
 If you opt to use one of the ProSeries WIFI Modules to connect the LTEM-PA to the internet, then the setup can either be configured by your alarm installer using the AlarmNet 360 website or the AlarmNet 360 App.
 This connection can also be configured by the end-user through Total Connect 2.0.
 One other limitation if you use a ProSeries WIFI Communicator, then you will be limited to using 2.4 GHz WIFI networks only.
 The ProSeries WIFI devices do not support 5 GHz WIFI networks.
 Please note that it is not possible to use both a wired ethernet connection and a ProSeries WIFI Module simultaneously with the Honeywell LTEM-PA.
 Only one (1) of those compatible internet connection options can be used at any given time.

 Also new to the LTEM-P Series communicators is the fact that a wiring harness is supplied for the data bus connection.
 This harness is a 3-Wire connection, providing Data In (Green), Data Out (Yellow), and Ground (Black).
-When the harness is used, it connects to TB1, located right next to the terminal block (see page 10 in the Installation Guide).
+When the harness is used, it connects to TB1, located right next to the terminal block (see page 10 in the above linked Installation Guide).
 If the wiring harness does not provide a long enough wire, for those installations where the LTEM-PA is not going to be mounted right on top of the alarm panel's metal cabinet, then separate wires can be run between the panel's terminal block and the communicator for Data In, and Data Out.
 If the wiring harness will not be used, then either 18-gauge 4-conductor, or 22-gauge 4-conductor wire can be used.
-The longer the wire run, the thicker the wire gauge should be.
+The longer the wire run, the thicker the recommended wire gauge.
 Again, see the Installation Guide for complete information.
 If you don't need a whole box of alarm wiring, we offer 22-gauge 4-conductor wire in 10', 15', and 25' pre-cut sections.

 - Product Type: AlarmNet Dual-Path Communicator

-Select DSC and Interlogix panels
+Select DSC and Interlogix panels, per the install guide

 - Cellular Network: AT&T LTE Cat M1 Network